 Send Out an Announcement

 If you're planning on sending out an adoption announcement, this might also be the perfect way to invite friends and family to an adoption welcome party.
-This way you won't double up on announcements and invitations.
+Another benefit: You won't double up on announcements and invitations.